-A collapsible bucket has so many uses.
+A collapsible bucket has so many uses and is high on our campervan essentials list.
 We use it to collect waste water from sink drainage.
 You may have had a waste tank fitted in which case you wouldn’t need this, but if you don’t, then you will need to catch the water draining from your sink so that it doesn’t flow directly onto the campsite.
 It folds down almost flat.

 (It can also be used as a night time toilet or you can take it to the beach.
 You may not want to use it for both!)

 You may want to consider a nightlight as it will be almost pitch black at night with the blackout blinds.
 If there are any wakings in the night or the kids need to climb down from the campervan roof, it is easier to have some low-level light.